Gabby Giffords: Elections

 On November 5, 2010, Giffords was declared the victor after a close race against Republican Jesse Kelly.
-Kelly, an Iraq War veteran (not relation to Mark Kelly), was listed as a top-ten Tea Party candidate to watch by Politico, and described by The Arizona Republic as highly conservative even compared to Sarah Palin.
+Kelly, an Iraq War veteran (no relation to Mark Kelly), was listed as a top-ten Tea Party candidate to watch by Politico, and described by The Arizona Republic as highly conservative even compared to Sarah Palin.
 Giffords had been targeted for defeat by Sarah Palin's political action committee, SarahPAC.

 Giffords participated in the reading of the United States Constitution on the floor of the House of Representatives on January 6, 2011; she read the First Amendment.